kubernetes-hy/kubernetes-hy.github.io/pages/part1/part1.md

 2. Show logs
 3. Delete the resource

-In addition at the bottom you can open a terminal with the correct context.
+In addition, at the bottom, you can open a terminal with the correct context.

 "The best feature in my opinion is that when I do kubectl get pod in the terminal, the dashboard you are looking at is always in the right context.
 Additionally, I don't need to worry about working with stale information because everything is real time." - [Matti Paksula](http://github.com/matti)